Elections in Samoa: Pre-colonial and colonial eras (1873–1961)

 Samoa first held elections in 1873 following the adoption of a constitution that year, which established a centralised government.
 Suffrage was limited to matai, who elected members of the bicameral parliament, the Taʻimua (upper house) and the Faipule (lower house).
 Members of both houses of parliament were high-ranking matai and represented the traditional political districts.
 Elections to the Taʻimua and the Faipule consisted of electors engaging in negotiations with one another until they reached a unanimous decision on a candidate choice.

 Samoa was colonised and split in 1900, with the German Empire assuming control of the western portion of the archipelago, while the United States occupied the eastern islands.
 The German colonial administration retained the Faipule, but reduced it to an advisory body.
 New Zealand took over Western Samoa at the onset of the First World War in 1914.
-The New Zealand administration established a Legislative Council comprised mostly of appointed members, with a few elected seats.
+The New Zealand administration established a Legislative Council composed mostly of appointed members, with a few elected seats.
 Voting for the elected Legislative Council seats was limited to European men, initially those who owned property worth or earned a salary of £200.
 In 1938, the franchise was extended to all Europeans and individuals with mixed Samoan-European ancestry.
 Chinese residents were also granted the right to vote after gaining European status shortly before the 1951 election.

 The Fono of Faipule gained legal recognition from the New Zealand administration in 1923.
 The Mau movement, which advocated for independence, called for members of the Faipule to be elected, which was granted in 1936 by the New Zealand government after sending a "goodwill mission".
 Only matai were eligible to vote in Faipule elections.
 The Legislative Assembly replaced the Legislative Council in 1948, and comprised elected members with European status and some Samoan members appointed by the Faipule.
 At the 1954 constitutional convention, held in preparation for self-governance, delegates, who were largely matai, decided to retain the electoral system, restricting candidacy and voting to individuals with matai titles.
 The convention argued that, as matai were chosen by their families, political participation among the wider public would be confirmed while preserving traditional Samoan values.
 The convention also recommended the merger of the Faipule into the Legislative Assembly, which occurred before the 1957 election.